 Regulating resources can follow either a RegA (traditional) or RegD (dynamic) signal based on their resources' limitation and business practices.
 The regulating resources cleared in any hour can be any set of or mix of both traditional and dynamic resources.
 There is an operational relationship between the regulating resource mix and how the regulation requirement is satisfied.
-This relationship is included in the market clearing and settlement process as the Benefits Factor Function because the relationship is depicted as a curve.
+This relationship is included in the market clearing process as the Benefits Factor Function because the relationship is depicted as a curve.

-The benefits factor translates fast moving resource's MWs into traditional MWs or Effective MWs.
+The benefits factor translates a fast moving resource's MWs into traditional MWs or Effective MWs.
 These Effective MWs reflect the rate of substitution between resources following the different regulation signals.
-For market clearing, each dynamic resource will be assigned a decreasing and unique benefits factor.
-The benefits factor of the offered resource or resource specific benefits factor is the marginal point on the benefits factor function that aligns with the last MW that specific resource will add to the dynamic resource stack.
+For market clearing, each dynamic resource is assigned a decreasing and unique benefits factor.
+The benefits factor of the offered resource or resource specific benefits factor is the marginal point on the benefits factor function that aligns with the last MW, adjusted by historical performance, that specific resource will add to the dynamic resource stack.

 The benefits factor ranges from 2.9 to 0 where a benefits factor of 1 is equivalent to a traditional resource.
-The Benefits Factor Function will be fixed during the initial deployment.
-PJM will review the benefits factor as operational conditions warrant the re-evaluate the relationship when needed.
+PJM will review the benefits factor as operational conditions warrant to re-evaluate the relationship when needed.
 These operational conditions could include, among other factors, changes to the regulation signal tuning parameters, changes in the set of resources providing regulation service, and changes to the regulation requirement.

 PJM determines the benefits factor based on the expected impact that fast-following resources have on the NERC reliability criteria.
-Determination of expected response will be based a combination of off-line models, analysis of the regulation signals, and the historical operational data as it accumulates.
-Historical operational data will be given increasing weight to the benefits factor determination over time.
-Changes to the benefits factor function will be made periodically after review at the Operating Committee.
+Determination of expected response is based on a combination of off-line models, analysis of the regulation signals, and the historical operational data as it accumulates.
+Historical operational data is given increasing weight to the benefits factor determination over time.
+Changes to the benefits factor function are made periodically after review at the Operating Committee.

-The net impact of the use benefits factor is to increase in the likelihood of dynamic resources being selected in the clearing process, up to the point of diminishing returns.
-Beyond the point of diminishing returns (1 to 0), the benefits factor will decrease the likelihood of fast-following resources getting clearing.
+The net impact of the use of the benefits factor is to increase the likelihood of dynamic resources being selected in the clearing process, up to the point of diminishing returns.
+Beyond the point of diminishing returns (1 to 0), the benefits factor will decrease the likelihood of fast-following resources being cleared.
+RegD resources with a benefits factor less than .1 are not considered in the regulation clearing.